chef-boneyard/chef-web-docs-2016/includes_cloud/includes_cloud_aws_chef_server_configure.rst

       $ sudo chef-server-ctl marketplace-setup

-   **When prompted be sure to use a password that is at least 6 characters long.**
+   When prompted be sure to use a password that is at least 6 characters long.

+   And then create an organization.
+When prompted, enter the organization name, and then a full organization name.

+   |name_rules org| For example: ``chef``.

+   |name_rules org_full| For example: ``"Chef Software, Inc."``.

 #.
 The ``marketplace-setup`` command should output the username and URL that needed to login to the |chef manage|.
 Follow the supplied link and login.